Poison (band): Look What the Cat Dragged In and Open Up and Say... Ahh! (1986–1989)

 Unable to secure a major label recording contract, Poison was signed by Steev Riccardo with the smaller Enigma Records in 1986 (see 1986 in music) for approximately $30,000, a fraction of the hundreds of thousands of dollars many similar acts were receiving from major labels at the time.
 Their debut album, Look What the Cat Dragged In, was released on May 23, 1986, with the band members themselves partially funding the recording.
 The album was initially expected to produce only one single, "Cry Tough"; however, Look What the Cat Dragged In became a surprise success and subsequently spawned three charting hits: "Talk Dirty to Me", "I Want Action", and "I Won't Forget You", The record became the biggest-selling-album in Enigma's history.
 With heavy rotation on MTV, their debut earned the band tours with fellow glam rockers Ratt, Cinderella, and Quiet Riot, as well as a coveted slot in the Texxas Jam in Dallas.
-In 1987 the band recorded a cover of the Kiss song "Rock and Roll All Nite" for soundtrack to Less than Zero.
+In 1987 the band recorded a cover of the Kiss song "Rock and Roll All Nite" for the soundtrack to Less than Zero.